borland1/T962ParametricProfilesDevelopFiles/README.md

 Development on PlatformIO IDE compiles for **LPC-2134** in a HEX file, which is then flashed to the delopment board using a flashing programmer called **Flash Magic**.  **Flash Magic** reports a conflict between the **LPC2134** hex file and the target controller (**LPC2148**), however user can complete the flashing process with **Flash Magic**'s “ignore” prompt.

-Develop code and using **PlatformIO (VS Code)**, on local source files required modifing for successful compile using the **maxgerhardt/T-962-improvements** repo on github.
+Developing code on **PlatformIO (VS Code)** IDE, on local source files, required modifing for successful compile using the **maxgerhardt/T-962-improvements** repo on github.

 ## Development Approach

-1. Develop code and using **PlatformIO (VS Code)** IDE on local source files.
-This IDE has been modified for successful compile using **maxgerhardt/T-962-improvements** repo fork on github.
-Multiple branches in the forked github repo here are anticipated.
-These branches will be to allow adding and later subtracting code features associated only with PlatformIO IDE (**maxgerhardt/T-962-improvements**) and the LPC-P2148 development board (pin re-mapping).
+1. Multiple branches in the forked github repo here are anticipated.
+These branches will be to allow adding, and later subtracting, code features only associated with PlatformIO IDE (**maxgerhardt/T-962-improvements**) and the LPC-P2148 development board (pin re-mapping).
 A “final branch” in this forked repo will allow for a clean Pull Request to the **UnifiedEngineering/T-962-improvements** repo.

 2. Develop code for conversion of program memory from profiles based on time/temperature dataset, to profile parameters using different C library structures.
 It may be more efficient to calculate the selected profile time/temperatures dataset and store in RAM memory, than to calculate upon selecting the “Select Profile” or “Run Profile” main menu options.